SAP-samples/cloud-extension-s4hana-cloud-business-process/documentation/mission/Configure and Run Example Application/README.md

 The application supports two scenarios.
 One is the creation of a new Business Partner in the SAP S/4HANA system, the other scenario is changing the data of an already existing Business Partner in the SAP S/4HANA system.

-Note: The app might come with initial content.
+> **Note** The app might come with initial content.
 You should see the database preloaded with two business partners when initially starting the application.

 ## 1st scenario - Creation of a Business Partner in the SAP S/4HANA Cloud Backend